xiaochenzhuo03/Flask-API-Basic/README.txt

 		***********

 		You can create user, show all user, delete user, and show all user again.
-		It will return a 500 (I don't know why but will delete the user) If you delete the same id again it will output a 404
+		If you delete the same id again it will output a 404